jennyc8842/sep11-freedom-project/entries/entry04.md

 <br>

+## Planning for MVP

-As planning for the MVP, I have been working once a week on this project of small tasks I want to get done.
+As for my process of planning for my MVP, I have been working once a week on this project of small tasks I want to get done.
 I've decided that this project was going to be a website that has music and a timer that help users to study, relax, etc. This is my plan so far:

 <ul>
 <li>Prompt that asks user how many minutes they want the timer to run</li>